What is a belt lipectomy?

 The surgeon will make a cut (incision) where your buttocks and lower back come together.

 This is done to remove extra skin and tissue.

 The surgeon continues the cut on your front lower belly.
-He or she also removes the
+They also remove the extra

-extra skin and tissue from there.
-You may need to be repositioned on the operating
+skin and tissue from there.
+You may need to be repositioned on the operating table.

 The surgeon puts your skin back together.
 This will make a smooth contour.

 When you wake up, you may have a small, thin tube underneath your skin to drain fluid

 from the wound.
 Your incision will be covered with dressings or bandages.
 You may